The Weatherization Program enables income-eligible families to reduce their energy bills by making their homes more energy efficient.

 The ADOH WAP contracts with 10 subgrantee organizations to install weatherization improvements.
 The ADOH WAP partners with the Southwest Building Science Center, one of only 15 U.S. Department of Energy “legacy” training centers in the country and the only one in Arizona to train weatherization technicians.

 Applications are taken at the community level by the organizations listed below.
 If you qualify or are interested in additional program information, please call the provider in your area.
-If you have questions, that DO NOT relate to applications, please Contact Us for more information.
+If you have questions, that DO NOT relate to applications, please Contact the Weatherization Assistance Program for more information.